-This assessment was deemed a requirement based on information provided by the National Web-Based Environmental Screening Tool (DEA 2021).
-The animal theme sensitivity rates the whole area as highly sensitive, this rating is as a result of the known occurrence of Black Harriers and Ludwigs Bustards
+This assessment was deemed a requirement based on information provided by the National Web-Based Environmental Screening Tool (DEA, 2021), which demarcated the assessment area as highly sensitive for the animal environmental theme.
+The high animal sensitivity is as a result of the high likelihood of Ludwigs Bustard occurring.

 The approach was informed by the Environmental Impact Assessment Regulations.
 2014 (GNR 326, 7 April 2017) of the National Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA).
 The approach has taken cognisance of the recently published Government Notices 320 (20 March 2020) in terms of NEMA, dated 20 March and 30 October 2020: "Procedures for the Assessment and Minimum Criteria for Reporting on Identified Environmental Themes in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation" (Reporting Criteria).
+This is contingent of the PV facility providing electricity output of 20 megawatts (MW) or more.